Djack06/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly <ins>available</ins>, in addition to restricting <ins>access</ins> to the network.
 - _TODO: What aspect of security do load balancers protect? <ins>Load balancers lets you evenly distribute network traffic to prevent failure caused by overloading a particular resource.
-They also defend an organization against distributed denial-of-service (DDos) attacks.</ins>
+They also defend an organization against distributed denial-of-service (DDos) attacks.</ins>_

-- What is the advantage of a jump box? <ins>Jump boxes improve security because they are highly-secured computers which are never used for non-administrative tasks such as using email and internet browsing.</ins>
+- What is the advantage of a jump box? <ins>Jump boxes improve security because they are highly-secured computers which are never used for non-administrative tasks such as accessing email and internet browsing.</ins>_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <ins>file system</ins> and system <ins>performance such as CPU usage and memory usage</ins>.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for? <ins>Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstatsh for indexing.</ins>_
+-
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.